Nora Eccles Harrison Cardiovascular Research & Training Institute

 Cardiogenic Shock

-Cardiogenic shock (CS) is a disorder in which the heart suddenly stops pumping enough oxygen and blood to the rest of the body.
+Cardiogenic shock (CS) is a medical disorder in which the heart suddenly stops pumping enough oxygen and blood to the rest of the body.
 It is a serious condition and requires immediate medical attention.

 The Pathophysiology of Cardiogenic Shock

 Cardiogenic shock has a complex pathophysiology involving a vicious cycle.
 Ischemia causes myocardial dysfunction to both diastolic and systolic left ventricular function.
 As a result, contractility of the heart is depressed, leading to a reduced cardiac output, which further impairs contractility and coronary ischemia, leading to worse cardiogenic shock and potentially multiorgan dysfunction.
-It is important for patients presenting with CS to receive therapy as soon as diagnosis is made.
+It is important for medical patients presenting with cardiogenic shock to receive therapy as soon as diagnosis is made.

 Cardiogenic Shock Causes